 Since the College serves a diverse student population possessing a wide range of academic and physical abilities, the College is committed to providing a variety of education approaches, instructional methods, supplementary services, and co-curricular activities to meet those diverse needs.
-In the context of a student-centered environment, the primary aim of the College is to assist students to become self-reliant, self-confident skilled workers and educated persons.
+In the context of a studentcentered environment, the primary aim of the College is to assist students to become self-reliant, self-confident skilled workers and educated persons.

-The College believes that the educated person is able to read critically, write clearly and comprehensively, reason analytically, and utilize mathematical and scientific skills to solve life's problems.
-The educated person functions as a responsible and ethical member of society, recognizes and copes with the ambiguities of life, and appreciates diversity.
-The educated person moves from concrete to abstract levels of thinking, fosters integration and synthesis of knowledge, interchanges roles as both learner and teacher, and utilizes contemplative thought.
+The College believes that the educated person is able to read critically, write clearly and comprehensively, reason analytically, and utilize mathematical and scientific skills to solve life's prob-